CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 6. HTML and CSS data is displayed on the browser.

 #### What is DOM and how to manipulate it from Javascript?
-The DOM is an API that allows access to and modification of the current document.
-It allows manipulation of document Node and Element.
+The DOM is a WEB API that allows access to and modification of the current document.
-The Document Object Model (DOM) connects web pages to scripts or programming languages by representing the structure of a document—such as the HTML representing a web page—in memory.
 The DOM is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.
 The DOM represents a document with a logical tree.
-Each branch of the tree ends in a node, and each node contains objects.
+Each branch of the tree ends in a node, and each node contains objects (elements).
 DOM methods allow programmatic access to the tree; with them you can change the document's structure, style, or content.
 Nodes can also have event handlers attached to them; once an event is triggered, the event handlers get executed.
-DOM is a WEB API.

 **Most important DOM interfaces:** ChildNode, Document, Event, Node, NodeList, ParentNode, Window...

 #### What are events and how/why to use them in Javascript?
 Events are responsible for interaction of JavaScript with HTML web pages.
 The general definition of event is any act can occur by someone.
-In the web development, the definition of events is also same.
 Events can be subscribed by listeners that occurs only when the particular event can be fired.
 HTML events are "things" that happen to HTML elements.
 When JavaScript is used in HTML pages, JavaScript can "react" on these events.
 An HTML event can be something the browser does, or something a user does.

 **Here are some examples of HTML events:**
 - An HTML web page has finished loading